vicenteherrera/blog/_posts/2021-11-25-intro-mitre-attack.md

 They have some interesting free publications like [Ten Strategies of a World-Class](https://www.mitre.org/publications/all/ten-strategies-of-a-world-class-cybersecurity-operations-center){:target="_blank"}, [Cybersecurity Operations Center](https://www.mitre.org/publications/all/ten-strategies-of-a-world-class-cybersecurity-operations-center){:target="_blank"}, and other works unrelated to cybersecurity like [AI Ethics discussion](https://govmatters.tv/tech-leadership-series-a-i-ethics/){:target="_blank"} or [Space Policy podcast](https://www.aiaa.org/events-learning/podcasts){:target="_blank"}.

-<i class="fas fa-info-circle" style="color:navy;" aria-hidden="true"></i> "MITRE" is not an acronym, has no special meaning, and their official full name is just "The MITRE Corporation".
+<i class="fas fa-info-circle" aria-hidden="true"></i> "MITRE" is not an acronym, has no special meaning, and their official full name is just "The MITRE Corporation".
 {:.alert.alert-info}